-Fused deposition modeling (FDM): The most commonly used printer technology for model manufacturing.
-In this technique, the production is in the form of forming layers with melted thermoplastic filaments.25 Wax, metals and ceramics are the main materials used in this technique.
+Fused deposition modeling: This is the most commonly used printer technology for model manufacturing.
+In this technique, the production employs the method of forming layers with melted thermoplastic filaments.25 Wax, metals and ceramics are the main materials used in this technique.

-Inkjet Printers (IJP)
+Inkjet Printers

-In this technique, production is carried out by selective deposition of droplets of photopolymer or thermoplastic material.26
+In this technique, production is carried out by selective deposition of droplets of photopolymer or thermoplastic materials.26

-Thermal Inkjet Printing: The term thermal inkjet printer; It is the spraying of liquid phase materials and/or inks consisting of material dissolved or dispersed in a fixed amount of solvent material in the chamber from the nozzle in the form of droplets which depending on the pressure of air bubbles which formed by the increase in temperature.
+Thermal inkjet printing: The term thermal inkjet printer refers to the spraying of liquid phase materials and/or inks consisting of material dissolved or dispersed in a fixed amount of solvent material in the chamber from the nozzle in the form of droplets which depend on the pressure of air bubbles which form due to the increase in temperature.
 The piezoelectric effect can also be used to eliminate the need for solvent.21

-Inkjet-Based Lithography: Also known as polyjet photopolymerization or multijet modeling, this technique combines the advantages of lithographic methods such as high resolution and good surface quality with the advantages of inkjet methods such as high production speed and large volume object production.21 In this technique, photopolymerizing resin droplets are sprayed onto a platform by hundreds of nozzles and the formed layer is polymerized with a UV light source.27
+Inkjet-based lithography: Also known as polyjet photopolymerization or multijet modeling, this technique combines the advantages of lithographic methods such as high resolution and good surface quality with the advantages of inkjet methods such as high production speed and large volume object production.21 In this technique, photopolymerizing resin droplets are sprayed onto a platform by hundreds of nozzles and the layer formed is polymerized with a UV light source.27

-Aerosol Jet Printers (AJ-P)
+Aerosol Jet Printers